 If you are buying a used projector with a lamp, then check the lifespan of the lamp.
 It might have an hours-used counter in there, but as I mentioned earlier, some unscrupulous sellers can falsify this information and turn the clock back.

 Find out from the seller how often and where the projector has been used in the past, so you can get an idea on how much life might be left in it.

 The typical lamp life of an outdoor movie projector can range all the way up to 30,000 hours.
 But, if the used model you are considering has been used exclusively for watching movies, then it might already be on the way to burning out due to intense usage.

 Device Player Compatibility

-Most modern projectors will have connections and adapters for devices such as laptops, smartphones, tablets, USB drives, DVD and Blue-Ray players.
-This compatibility can be achieved with HDMI, VGA, Wi-Fi, Bluetooth and more – so just make sure that you check to avoid disappointment.
+Most modern projectors will have connections and adapters for devices such as laptops, smartphones, tablets, USB drives, DVDs, and Blue-Ray players.
+This compatibility can be achieved with HDMI, VGA, Wi-Fi, Bluetooth, and more – so just make sure that you check to avoid disappointment.

 Why?
 Because when watching movies outside you are going to need a far more robust audio solution, and I always recommend that you hook up speakers to your projector or media device.